-Finally, we now describe the extension of our analytical model to estimate delays in arbitrary interconnect trees.
+Last, we describe the extension of our analytical model to estimate delays in arbitrary interconnect trees.
 An RLC network is called an RLC tree if it does not contain a closed path of resistors and inductors, i.e., all resistors and inductors are floating with respect to ground and all capacitors are connected to ground.
-Consider an RLC interconnect tree with root (or source) S and set of sinks (or leafs) $L = \{L_1, L_2, \ldots, L_n\}$.
-The unique path from root S to the sink node i is denoted by p(i) and is referred as the main path.
-The edges/nodes not on the main path are referred as the off-path edges/nodes.
-We model each edge on the main path of the tree using a lumped RLC segment, e.g., an L, T, or Π model.
-We replace the off-path subtree rooted at node k with the total subtree capacitance at node k.
-(Figure 6 shows an example of a main path where each branch in the tree is replaced by RLC segments, and the off-path subtrees are replaced by their respective subtree capacitances.)
-Hence, at any node k the total capacitance is given by
+Consider an RLC interconnect tree with root (or source) S and set of sinks (or leafs) $L = \{L_1, L_2, \dots, L_n\}$ .
+The unique path from root S to the sink node i is denoted by p(i) and is referred to as the main path.
+The edges/nodes not on the main path are referred to as the off-path edges/nodes.
+We model each edge on the main path of the tree using a lumped RLC segment, e.g., an L, T, or $\Pi$ model.
+We replace the off-path subtree rooted at node v with the total subtree capacitance at node v.
+(Fig. 6 shows an example of a main path where each branch in the tree is replaced by RLC segments and the off-path subtrees are replaced by their respective subtree capacitances.)
+Hence, at any node v, the total capacitance is given by where $C_v$ is the capacitance at the node and $C{T(v)}$ is the off-path subtree capacitance at node v.
+The kth coefficient $b_k$ of the transfer function for the general RLC circuit of Fig. 6 can be expressed using the following recursive equation [5]: